 Project Management (Projects / Tasks / Todos)

 Asana – Project management is how we hold everything together, and where many businesses fall apart.
 Various ‘projects’ are always running – and it’s not like a todo list that you can check every morning, the job ends when the project is done, not when the task is done.
 When you juggle so many variables its easy to lose track of things, and let things slip through the cracks.
 No project management?
 Shit happens.
 We did extensive research over which project management tool to use, we wanted simplicity (easier to use, means more would use) and scalability (as we grow, the software would grow with us) and came up with Asana as the perfect solution.
 Asana is now integrating well with GSuite (Gmail) which helps us stay in one place without jumping between apps.
 Check out their Asana Academy to see how you can use it.

 Contact / Client / Customer Relationship Management (CRM)

-PipeDrive – No Sales, No Money Honey.
+Streak CRM (affiliate link) – No Sales, No Money Honey.
 I can’t emphasize how important having a CRM (that you and your team will actually use) is for your company.
 A lot times, people don’t follow up.
 Why’s that you ask – because life gets in the way.
 Let’s face it, your customers / clients / consumers are your life blood – so investing in a piece of software that can effectively manage your relationship with them is going to be the veins that carry your blood.
-Again, we researched many, and we can’t recommend PipeDrive any strongly than this.
+Again, we researched many, and we can’t recommend Streak any strongly than this.
 Just give it a try.
 We used to use PipeDrive, but there was just too much manual entry that I stuck with Streak, as it can also pull data (like name and company) once you give an email address.
 Streak also has more powerful and useful set of tools that I use such as View Tracking, Mail Merge, Snooze, Send Later, Snippets, Thread Splitter.

 Communication Management (Screen Sharing & Video Capture / Explanation / Show & Tell)